 California king and king mattresses each offer acres of space, but which size is right for you?
 Here we explore the differences between them in terms of dimensions, cost, space for co-sleeping and different sleep positions.
 We also look at why you might prefer one over the other in terms of your body type, budget and the space in your bedroom.

 Every model featured in our best mattress guide is available in California king and king sizes, so both are easy to come by, unlike more speciality mattress sizes such as Emperor or split Cal king.
-And while Cal king is usually the more expensive of the two, you may be surprised to discover that some brands price them the same.
+And while Cal king is usually the more expensive of the two, you may be surprised to discover that some brands price them the same as seen in our best king size mattresses guide.

 In our California king vs king mattresses comparison, we walk you through everything you need to know about each size and how they would best suit your sleep needs.
 If you decide you need something a little smaller, we also have a queen vs king mattresses article to walk you through the differences there, as well as full vs queen mattresses.